Major League Baseball blackout policy: Canada

 The Toronto Blue Jays' blackout territory includes all of Canada.
-However, they must share British Columbia and Alberta with the Seattle Mariners, Saskatchewan and Manitoba with the Minnesota Twins, and the Maritimes with the Boston Red Sox.
-In the past, the province of Quebec was not included in Toronto's territory, as it belonged to the Montreal Expos exclusively.
-Toronto and Montreal shared all territory outside of Ontario and Quebec.
-Toronto Blue Jays games are aired on Sportsnet in Canada.
-Also, Blue Jays games broadcast nationally over-the-air on the Canadian Broadcasting Corporation television network have occasionally been subject to local blackout on CBET-TV in Windsor, Ontario, to protect the territorial rights of the Detroit Tigers across the Detroit River.
+However, they must share British Columbia and Alberta with the Seattle Mariners.
+In the past, the province of Quebec was not included in Toronto's territory, as it belonged to the Montreal Expos exclusively, while the majority of Southern Ontario was assigned to the Toronto Blue Jays (Ottawa and London were open markets).
+Toronto and Montreal also shared all territory outside of Southern Ontario and Quebec.
+As of 2026, with the exception of games broadcast on Apple TV, all Toronto Blue Jays games are aired on Sportsnet in Canada.
+Historically, Blue Jays games broadcast nationally over-the-air on the Canadian Broadcasting Corporation television network had occasionally been subject to local blackout on CBET-TV in Windsor, Ontario, to protect the territorial rights of the Detroit Tigers across the Detroit River.
 No American RSNs are available on Canadian specialty television providers.

 Consumer devices

 Consumer devices that enable television subscribers to transmit their home television feed outside their host area to a remote location over the Internet, a practice called placeshifting, have drawn the ire of MLB.
 MLB's position is that subscribers who wish to watch MLB telecasts while traveling either settle for the local telecasts available or subscribe to MLB's own broadcasts for an additional fee.
-Consumer advocates insist the practice is legal since the remoted content is already purchased and is merely placeshifted by the subscriber; they claim MLB is asking fans to pay twice for the same content.
+Consumer advocates insist the practice is legal since the remote content is already purchased and is merely placeshifted by the subscriber; they claim MLB is asking fans to pay twice for the same content.
 MLB counters that travelers utilizing placeshifting technology are undercutting the blackout rights MLB grants to local and national broadcasters, as well as MLB's own internet service.

 In 2009, MLB launched MLB Network on basic cable similar to the NFL Network.
 As part of the new network, MLB has told owners to reduce their blackouts due to outrage amongst fans and letters pouring into MLB's offices.
 In particular, MLB is looking to address the availability of regional sports networks outside teams' immediate home markets.
 Ostensibly, if teams/channels are not available in certain locations, teams could lose their claims to such areas and coverage would be replaced by the MLB-controlled Extra Innings service.